sersoft-gmbh/running-release-tags-action/README.md

 ## Example Usage

-Use the following snippet to automatically update major and minor release tracks:
+Use the following snippet to create a major and minor release for the tag `1.2.3`:
 ```yaml
 uses: sersoft-gmbh/running-release-tags-action@v1
 with: